Why does conflict make us so uncomfortable? Often it’s because I feel that others can’t see just how right I am.

 And we start with the understanding that we are in the position that God has put us in.

 Instead of blaming God, we can ask how in this situation we can seek to glorify him.

 I don’t think that this means the next steps are easy or obvious.

 It doesn’t even mean that conflict can be solved: you are only one part of the equation.
 But you can change the equation: you can make the impossible a possibility.

 By starting with God, not only can you grow in your relationship with him, you can ask how he wants you to bring love to others.

-This weekend we continue our series ‘Jesus is___’ as Simon Chaplin preaches on the topic ‘Jesus is… reliable’ from Luke chapter 6 verses 43 to 39, and John chapter 18 verses 28 to 40.
+This weekend we continue our series ‘The Heart of Truth’ as Simon Chaplin preaches on the topic ‘By faith alone’ from Romans chapter 3 verse 27 to chapter 4 verse 25.

-It’s the right time for us to recognise many of the needs of our missionaries, so at both our services, we will have a special update about Anglicare which is our Mission of the Month.
+It’s the right time for us to recognise many of the needs of our missionaries, so at both our services, we will have a special update about KBECET (Kiama Board for Employing Christian Education Teachers) which is our Mission of the Month.

 Our 8am Sunday service will be a Morning Prayer AAPB service.